 What Causes a State Income Tax?

 Each state that has a state income tax has different rules that apply to determine whether the trust is subject to a state income tax in that state.
 Some states tax an inter vivos trust that is established by a resident of that state.
-Some states tax a trust that was established under the will of a resident of that state.
 Some states tax a trust that was established under a will of a resident of that state.
 Some states tax a trust that is being administered in the state.
 Some states tax a trust if it has a trustee who resides in that state.
 Some states tax a trust based on whether beneficiaries of the trust reside in that state (which was recently ruled unconstitutional in the Kaestner case).
 There fore, each individual situation must be analyzed in designing the trust and choosing appropriate trustees to manage the trust.

 Simpler than you may Think

 Many financial planners fail to consider using a trust jurisdiction that is different than the client’s home jurisdiction either because of a fear that it is overly complicated or a fear that it will be too expensive.
 It is very easy to appoint a co-trustee in a jurisdiction that doesn’t tax a trust.
 That co-trustee is often a trust company or bank.
 This co-trustee need not have all trustee powers and can even serve principally as a jurisdictional trustee with a more limited role while other co-trustees can have the investment and distribution powers.
 And since many of the trust companies and banks frequently serve in this more limited trustee capacity, they generally have a low flat-fee that should not be a cause for concern, especially when compared to the much more substantial income tax savings that the family is achieving by using this strategy.

 Moving an Existing Trust to Save State Income Taxes